 What is X-Linked Adrenoleukodystrophy?

-There are three major forms of X-ALD that occur in males:
+There are three major forms of X-ALD:

 Childhood cerebral form